-Anyway, this galette is kinda super special.
+Anyway, this blueberry galette is kinda super special.
 For starters, it was made with wild blackberries that we collected while we were up in Oregon.
-Here’s the thing- along the Oregon coast blackberry bushes are everywhere!
+Here’s the thing- all along the Oregon coast blackberry bushes are everywhere!
 On our last night before returning home, we all decided it would be nice to take a walk after dinner since, according to my husband I, “ate the restaurant out of business”.

 Little did I know, just outside the hotel were paths of blackberry bushes with the most beautiful, ripe and perfect blackberries I have ever seen.
 My food hoarding tendencies kicked in and so naturally, the next morning, I grabbed a giant water jug and filled it up.

 My husband was positive that they were just going to go bad or not get used, but I promised him a pie (or something).
 And, boy!
 Did I deliver!
 I could have made a pie, but I’ve never made a homemade pie myself and I wasn’t in a position to spend all day making the perfect pie crust.
 I could have made a blackberry crumble with a sweet buttery crumbly topping, but I wanted to make something entirely different.